hathix/tweet-party-classifier/scikit-learn/README_sklearn.txt

 We hope to assess differences in accuracy between the scikit-learn implementation and our custom implementation.

+### Accuracy and time reports.

+Tweets in DB: ~2000
+Vocabulary size: 2500
+Accuracy of classifier in train set: 0.920
+Accuracy of classifier in test set: 0.724
+Total running time: 5.44 secs

+Tweets in DB: ~120K
+Vocabulary size: 2500
+Accuracy of classifier in train set: 0.768
+Accuracy of classifier in test set: 0.759
+Total running time: 353.05 secs

 ### How to setup

 The classification and feature extraction pipeline has been tested with the